 If it seems like there’s a construction site on every corner, it’s because there is.
 That’s something to think about if you’re considering moving here.

-On the one hand, there are plenty of pre-construction places for sale at a reasonable price.
-Of course, that also means construction noise on a near-daily basis (they do take Sundays off, thankfully).
+On the one hand, there are plenty of pre-construction condos in Versalles for prices much lower than in the Old Town.
+Of course, that also means construction noise on a near-daily basis – but honestly, there aren’t many places in Puerto Vallarta where you can escape that these days.
+At least they take Sundays off!

 For those just visiting, Versalles isn’t the most popular area to stay in.
 It’s a bit far from the action of Old Town, and it’s not on the beach.
 Plus, there aren’t that many hotels over here.